Opentrons/opentrons/api/docs/v2/new_modules.rst

 Using Multiple Modules of the Same Type
 ***************************************

 You can use multiple modules of the same type within a single protocol.
-The exception is the Thermocycler Module, which has only one :ref:`supported deck location <thermocycler-location>` because of its size.
+The exception is the Thermocycler Module, which has only one :ref:`supported deck location <thermocycler-location>` due to its size.
 Running protocols with multiple modules of the same type requires version 4.3 or newer of the Opentrons App and robot server.

-To send commands to the correct module on the deck, you need to load the modules in your protocol according to their USB port number.
-And, the lowest USB port number always loads a module before a higher port number.
-For example, say you're using two Temperature Modules and they're configured like this:
+To send commands to the correct module, load them in your protocol according to their USB port number.
+Your robot will use the module with the lowest USB port number before using a module with a higher USB port number.
+While you always need to specify a deck slot, deck location does not control which module gets used first.
+With multiple modules of the same type, the USB port number determines module load sequence, starting with the lowest number first.

-- ``temp_module_1``: Deck slot C1, USB port 6
-- ``temp_module_2``: Deck slot D3, USB port 2

-.. add comparison with module 2

-Now, when your protocol calls :py:meth:`.load_module`, the robot initializes ``temp_module_2`` first because it's connected to USB port 2, a lower USB port number than ``temp_module_1`` on port 6.
-This functionality applies to the Flex and OT-2.

-..
-I thought tabs might work here given the robot-specific images.
-..
-Using the full, formal protocol works well here.

 .. tabs::

   .. tab:: Flex

+    For example, when this protocol calls :py:meth:`.load_module`, the robot initializes ``temperature_module_1`` first because it's connected to USB port 2. ``temperature_module_2`` loads next because it's connected to USB port 6.

     .. code-block:: python
       :substitutions: